15 But even to this day, when Moses is read, a veil lies on their heart. 16 Nevertheless when one turns to the Lord, the veil is taken away.

 when one turns [converts] to the Lord,

 Turning to the Lord here is conversion to Christ (v.14).
-The singular “one” indicates an individual person who turns to the Lord can see the reality of who God is, Jew or Gentile.
+The singular “one” indicates that an individual person, Jew or Gentile, who turns to the Lord can see the reality of who God is.
 When people convert to Christ, the obscurity about God disappears.
 Our Lord fulfilled all the types and rituals of the Old Testament.

 the veil is taken away.